emb-riscv/specs-markdown/startup.md

 ### Prerequisites

-The linker script must allocate the `.startup_blocks` section at the implementaton specific address (usually 0x00000000).
+The linker script must allocate the `.startup_blocks` section at the implementation specific address (usually 0x00000000).

 ## Implementation